traject/traject/doc/settings.md

    solrj_writer.thread_pool is full.
 Having a multi-threaded pool here can help even out throughput through Solr's pauses for committing too.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
-Default Traject::Marc4jReader.
-If you don't need to read marc binary with Marc8 encoding, the pure ruby MarcReader may give you better performance.
+Default Traject::Marc4Reader, the pure ruby reader.
+When running under JRuby, the Traject::Marc4JReader (available in the traject_marc4j_reader gem) will generally give much better performance.
 Command-line shortcut `-r`

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.